A Study of Strategic Themes in the Internationalisation of Japanese Industry

 Chapter 1: Japanese Investment in the World Economy

-INTRODUCTION Japanese foreign direct investment ﬂows into the world economy have shaped the way that Japan has interacted with other economies and the internationalisation of its business sector.
+1. Japanese investment in the world economy INTRODUCTION Japanese foreign direct investment ﬂows into the world economy have shaped the way that Japan has interacted with other economies and the internationalisation of its business sector.
 Insigniﬁcant in the 1950s, these outﬂows began to gradually increase over subsequent decades, before expanding rapidly from the 1980s.
 Firms in Japan, the world’s second largest economy since the late 1960s, established overseas sales, production, research and distribution networks across the world.
 These networks of tens of thousands of overseas aﬃliates facilitated Japan’s trade with the world and established production bases to supply local and international markets.
 Since the 1950s, the pattern of investment has changed with the structure of the Japanese economy, away from a focus on the export of light manufactures to heavy industrial goods, complex machinery and equipment, consumer durables and more advanced industries such as electronics and motor vehicles in later decades.
 Firms in less competitive industries, such as textiles, relocated to East Asia to lower production costs.
 The sharp appreciation of the yen from the mid-1980s was a turning point, leading many ﬁrms to shift manufacturing bases to ASEAN and China to maintain export competitiveness.
-The strength of the yen both increased the intensity of import competition and increased the purchasing power of ﬁrms seeking to relocate production or to acquire foreign rivals – sometimes in competition with domestic rivals – as occurred in the sequential takeover of Columbia Pictures by Sony Corporation in 1989 and Matsushita Electric’s purchase of MCA the following year.
-In a...
+The strength of the yen both increased the intensity of import competition and increased the purchasing power of ﬁrms seeking to relocate production or to acquire foreign rivals – sometimes in competition with domestic rivals – as occurred in the sequential takeover of Columbia Pictures by Sony Corporation in 1989 and Matsushita Electric’s purchase...

 You are not authenticated to view the full text of this chapter or article.